KeLiChloe/KeLiChloe.github.io/_pages/about.md

 Hello, my name is Ke Li.
 I am currently a PhD student in Decision Science at INSEAD Business School (France), advised by two amazing professors [Spyros Zoumpoulis](https://www.insead.edu/faculty/spyros-zoumpoulis) and [Georgina Hall](https://sites.google.com/view/georgina-hall).

-My current research interests generally span two lines:
+I pursue two distinct but complementary research areas at the intersection of management, artificial intelligence, and data science.

-- Personalization and Optimization in Data-Driven Decision Making
+- In one stream, I develop a Human-AI collaborative framework for theory building, integrating human, machine learning, and generative AI to co-create theories in management research.
+This project is rooted in meta-science and knowledge creation.

-- Human-AI Collaboration
+- In a second stream, I focus on the modeling methodologies for data-driven decision-making.
+My work investigates how optimization, estimation, and prediction can be designe to better serve managerial objectives.
+I currently study customer segmentation as an application context.

-The long-term goal of my research is to build a common framework for decision-making under different forms of uncertainty with strong guarantees on performance, robustness, and interpretability, striving for theoretically-elegant and practically-relevant research in the broad area of “Human + AI + Decision Science”.
+Together, these two streams reflect my commitment to building computationally rigorous, decision-relevant, and scientifically grounded tools for advancing management research, in the broad area of “Human + AI + Decision Science”.

 Before joining INSEAD, I obtained my bachelor's degree in Computer Science and Engineering from The Chinese University of Hong Kong, Shenzhen.
 During my undergraduate studies, I was very fortunate to receive invaluable research guidance from [Baoxiang Wang](https://bxiangwang.github.io/) (CUHK-Shenzhen) and [Yang Li](http://yangli-feasibility.com/home/) (Tsinghua-Berkeley Shenzhen Institute).